Exact enumeration of satisfiable 2-SAT formulae

 \subsection{Outline of the paper}

 We recall the classic definitions of 2-SAT formulae as well as the characterization of satisfiable formulae and the structure of the associated implication digraphs in \cref{sec:conjunctive:normal:forms}.
 The various types of generating functions used throughout this article are introduced in \cref{sec:generating:functions}.
 Then, \cref{sec:counting:sat:families} presents our results and their proofs.
-Finally, in~\cref{sec:numerical} we provide all the exact counting results and accurate numerical predictions related to the satisfiability phase transition.
+Finally, in~\cref{sec:numerical} we provide the first several terms of the counting sequences for some 2-SAT families along with accurate numerical predictions related to the satisfiability phase transition.